fedotoves/Oci-Architect-Pro-2024/README.md

 Continuation of my work on OCI Architect Pro 2023 course 2 chapters with older code are available here: https://github.com/fedotoves/OCI-Architect-Pro

-Chapter 2 in this course, till "Introduction to OKE" lecture is similar to chapter 2 in 2023 version, but in 2024 version they use kubernetes and container instances.
+Chapter 3 in this course, till "Introduction to OKE" lecture is similar to chapter 2 in 2023 version, but in 2024 version they use container instances.
 In 2023 they were using oci_core instances, but idea is the same.
-Seems that Chapter 2 and 4 from 2023 course were consolidated in one single chapter 2 in 2024 course.
-So, here I'm starting with "Intoduction to OKE" lecture from chapter 2.
+Seems that Chapter 2 and 4 from 2023 course were consolidated in one single chapter 3 in 2024 course.
+So, here I'm starting with "Intoduction to OKE" lecture from chapter 3.

 This is terraform code that tries to implement manual steps for lectures given in OCI architect course for Exam 1Z0-997-23:
 Oracle Cloud Infrastructure 2023 Architect Professional wherever possible.

 Best way to use this sample is to go through OCI architect course for Exam 1Z0-997-24:
 Oracle Cloud Infrastructure 2024 Architect Professional